donaldboulton/minimal-mistakes/_pages/terms.md

 Google Adsense, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.

 You can read: [Google Adsense Privacy Policy](http://support.google.com/adsense/bin/answer.py?hl=en&answer=48182).

+## Donation Policy

+All Donations throught our webshop pages or paypal buttons will not be refundable, as they are a donation to a free website designer, that has limited abilitys to do money transfers back to you.
+Thank You for your donations to donboulton.com.

 ## Disclosure Policy